GNATcheck - Coding Standard Verification Tool

 Coding standards checking is a ubiquitous part of the peer review activity in the typical software development lifecycle.
 Many times, these checks can uncover potential bugs and vulnerabilities that may have slipped through to production.
 The GNATcheck coding standard verification tool for Ada allows software developers and software reviewers to automatically check Ada applications for compliance with organizational and project specific coding standard requirements.

 You can consider a coding standard as a “best practice” guideline, or the do’s and don’ts, that guide your application development towards the safest and most secure solution.
 GNATcheck allows developers to follow best practices by automatically checking code, beyond what the Ada compiler already offers, against a configurable set of rules ranging from feature restrictions, portability concerns, style guides, and more.
-When integrated with the GNAT Pro development tool suite, developers have the ability to check their software before code reviews, prior to code check ins, and during QA.
+When used with the GNAT Pro development tool suite, developers have the ability to check their software before code reviews, prior to code check ins, and during QA.

 Configurable Rule Sets